Blog

 Conclusion

-Agent Visual Inspection & Disclosure Forms are an essential tool in the world of California real estate.
+Agent Visual Inspection & Disclosure Forms are an essential tool in the California real estate world.
 By complying with this legal obligation and using AVID, agents contribute to transparency and integrity in the property buying and selling process.
-The combination of diligence, knowledge and legal compliance forms the foundation of a strong and reliable real estate industry in the state of California.
+The combination of diligence, knowledge, and legal compliance forms the foundation of a strong and trustworthy real estate industry in the state of California.

 Legal and Tax Disclaimer